Lithuania men's national basketball team: 2008 Beijing Summer Olympics

 With the fifth straight Olympic tournament following independence ahead, the Lithuania national team started 2008 with a frustration.
 The Cleveland Cavaliers refused to release Žydrūnas Ilgauskas for the Games, even as the LKF managed to find financing for the NBA franchise's US$22 million insurance tax.
 During a press conference to announce his absence from the Games, Ilgauskas added that he was in pain from injuries he suffered during the 2007-08 NBA season, making the Cavaliers' medical staff recommend him go through immediate surgery.
-This event still causes backlash against the Cavaliers for Lithuanians, specially as Ilgauskas wound up never playing for his national team.

 Preparation for the tournament was slightly different this time: Lithuania did not compete in any tournaments, only playing friendlies.
 The only two defeats in nine games were against Spain and the United States.
 Again the Olympics opening ceremony had Lithuania's flagbearer being a basketball player, this time Šarūnas Jasikevičius.

 The 2008 Olympic tournament started with a tough opponent, defending gold medalists Argentina.
 Lithuania lead for most of the game, only for the Argentinians to tie with 18 seconds remaining.
 A decisive play by Linas Kleiza gave the lead and the victory for Lithuanians 79–75.
 The second game against Asia representatives Iran had Lithuania surprisingly losing the first quarter 15–20, only to dominate afterwards for a handful 99–67.
 Though, then Lithuanians obviously shown their advantage, crushing them 99–67.
 Difficult victories over Russia (86–79, Lithuania's first FIBA victory over them) and Croatia (86–73) gave Lithuania a guaranteed first place spot in the group.
 Thus the team barely cared in the round 1 closer with Australia, suffering 25 turnovers and being smashed 75–106.